 What new albums are getting lots of spins at CJSW?
 Our weekly and monthly charts have the answers!

-You can find our monthly Top 30 charts here and in The Scene, and our weekly Top 30 and Speciality Genre charts on !earshot and the NACC.
-We also send charts and new music adds out in a weekly newsletter that you can sign up for here.
+You can find our monthly Top 30 charts in The Scene, the Community Signal and our weekly newsletter.
+Our weekly Top 30 and Speciality Genre charts are reported to !earshot and the NACC and posted on our Instagram, Twitter and Facebook page!
+We also send charts and new music adds out in our weekly newsletter that you can sign up for here.